zzyyfff/dko-challenges-1/README.md

 ##### challenge-3

-Suggested Time Spent: 30 min
+Suggested Alloted Time: 45 min

 1. Supposed to be a long ass word problem with a simple question
 1. Create a function that passes the tests